-Saturday evening will be a special program, followed by a Candlelight Ceremony.
+Saturday evening we will have a special program, followed by a Candlelight Ceremony.

-The traditional Sunday morning meeting follows the format that Franklin and Sherifa used for many years.
+The traditional sunday morning meeting follows the format that Franklin and Sherifa used for many years.
 (Many dress more formally.)
-It will include Franklin’s recording of Two Supreme Virtues: Purity and Compassion, followed by discussion, the Closing Ceremony and a noon potluck.
+It will include Franklin’s recording of “On the Nature of Phenomenal Siddhis,” followed by discussion—then, the Closing Ceremony and a noon potluck.

 $185 (includes room and board)

-Please submit a $50 deposit to confirm your space as soon as possible, or you can choose to pay the full conference fee now:
+Please submit a $50 deposit as soon as possible to confirm your space, or you can choose to pay the full conference fee now.